takeiteasy/graphics/README.md

 See below screenshots for TODO list and the examples folder for some idea of how to use. ___Still a WIP, API subject to change a lot___.

-OSX will be the primary platform for all stuff, then after that is working to a level I like I will finish the windows port and after that the linux port.
-It's too much effort changing something on OSX then doing it on other platforms all the time.
+OS X will be the primary platform for all stuff, then after that is working to a level I like I will finish the windows port and after that the linux port.
+It's too much effort changing something on OS X then doing it on other platforms all the time. __At the moment Windows & Linux won't build__.

 ## Building

 No external libraries are used unless you want to use the alternate backends (enable them by defining ```GRAPHICS_ENABLE_(OPENGL/METAL)```).
 I don't know how to make CMake files yet so backends will have to be defined manually.
 To enable AA primitives define ```GRAPHICS_ENABLE_AA```, for BDF rendering ```GRAPHICS_ENABLE_BDF``` and for image loading using stb_image ```GRAPHICS_ENABLE_STB_IMAGE```.

-On OSX you'll have to link Cocoa framework ```-framework Cocoa``` and include the ```-x objective-c -fno-objc-arc``` flags.
+On OS X you'll have to link Cocoa framework ```-framework Cocoa``` and include the ```-x objective-c -fno-objc-arc``` flags.
 If you're using OpenGL backend ```-framework OpenGL``` and ```-framework Metal -framework MetalKit``` for Metal.
 Also, if you're using XCode you'll also have to disable modules in the build settings, becuase modules imports curses with stdio for some reason.

-NOTE: On OSX 10.13, something changed and CoreGraphics isn't working like it used to.
-So if you're using 10.13 Metal is now the default rending backend.
+NOTE: On OS X 10.14, something changed and CoreGraphics isn't working like it used to.
+So if you're using 10.14 Metal is now the default rending backend.
 See above.

 On Linux you'll have to link libX11 and libm ```-lX11 -lm```, and if you're using the OpenGL backend include ```-ld -lGL```. **NOTE**: X11 can't automatically strech stuff being rendered like ```StretchDIBits``` and ```CGContextDrawImage``` can - so resizing the window is disabled (_until I can find a solution_) unless you're using the OpenGL backend.

 On Windows (Visual Studio) you'll have to add ```/utf-8``` to the command line options or unicode decoding won't work properly.
 I don't know why, but it doesn't.

 Tested on:
-- OSX 10.12 & 10.13
+- OS X 10.12, 10.13 & 10.14
 - Windows 7 x64
 -  Ubuntu 19 x86_64 (Linux 4.13.0-16) (Inside VM only)